-Step 1-2: Setting Up Your Readers
+Step 1-2: Setting Up Readers

-Before you begin your inventory, you must use the Reader Manager to set up any new readers you are going to use with the application.
+Before you begin your first inventory, you must use the Reader Manager to set up your readers in FAS Asset Inventory.

-To add a new reader to Sage Fixed Assets-Tracking
+To add a new reader

-- 1. Do one of the following: - Click the Inventory button on the navigation pane, and then click the Set Up Readers button on the Inventory Process map. - Select Inventory/Reader Manager from the menu bar.
-The Reader Manager dialog appears. - 2.
-Enter a new name for the reader you are adding.
-See "Completing the Reader Manager Dialog," page 8-10. - 3.
+- 1. Do one of the following: - Click the Set Up Readers button on the Inventory Process Map. - Select Inventory/Reader Manager from the menu bar.

+The Reader Manager dialog appears.

+- 2. Enter a new name for the reader you are adding.
+See "Completing the Reader Manager Dialog," page 8-16. - 3.
 Click the Add button.
-The Add Reader [Reader Name] dialog appears. - 4.
-Complete the Add Reader [Reader Name] dialog.
-For more information, see "Completing the Add/Edit Reader [Reader Name] Dialog," page 8-11. - 5.
-Click OK.
+The Add Reader [Reader Name] dialog appears.

+4. Complete the Add Reader - [Reader Name] dialog.
+For more information, see "Completing the Add/Edit Reader - [Reader Name] Dialog," page 8-16.

+- 5. Click OK.
 The application returns to the Reader Manager dialog. - 6.
 Click the Close button.